What exactly are Braxton Hicks contractions? And how do they differ from labor contractions? Get the scoop.

 In fact it’s actually a good thing if you’re having them, as it means your uterus is strong and practicing hard.

-Braxton Hicks occur randomly, but may also be caused by strenuous exercise, sex, orgasm, and dehydration.
+BH occur randomly, but may also be caused by strenuous exercise, sex, orgasm, and dehydration.

 Braxton Hicks contractions start out as mild tightening in the front of the uterus.
 They are felt higher in the stomach in contrast to something like menstrual cramps.

-- a tightening or hardening of uterus
+- a tightening or hardening of the uterus

-Braxton hicks contractions will slow down and disappear, especially with drinking water, changing position and movement.
+Braxton hicks contractions will slow down and disappear, especially with drinking water, changing position, and movement.
 True labor contractions won’t go away, will intensify in strength, and will become longer and closer together.

 Longer, stronger, and closer together usually suggests actual labor contractions.